lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about the project that you are most proud of
 Promotion Shopping Page.
 - First, the impact is pretty big.
 It's a customer facing project, which has a huge volumn of traffic.
 - Second, I led this project by building from scratch, there were a lot of ambuiguities.
-We don't know what exact requirements were,
+We don't know what exact requirements were.
+I worked with managers, and PE, utilizing my previous fullstack experience finalized the requirements.
+I led the high level design, assigned everyone an
+-

 ## Tell me about a time you failed or made a mistake